galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

-According to the report, both assemblies are quite similar; the primary assembly includes 18 contigs, whose cumulative length is around 12.1Mbp.
-On the other hand, the second alternate assembly includes 17 contigs, whose total lenght is 11.3Mbp.
-As we can see in the figure 5b, the alternate assembly is slighly smaller than the primary assembly.
+Take a look at the _gfastats on hap1 and hap2 contigs_ output — it should have three columns: 1) name of statistic, 2) hap1 value, and 3) hap2 value.
+According to the report, both assemblies are quite similar; the hap1 assembly includes 18 contigs, totalling ~12.1Mbp of sequence, while the hap2 assembly includes 17 contigs, whose total lenghth is 11.3Mbp.

 > <question-title></question-title>
 >